 Personal Injury Claims*

-A Personal Injury claim for compensation can often be complex and are best submitted with the assistance of a specialist personal injury claims solicitor.
+A Personal Injuries solicitor for personal injuries claim for compensation can often be complex and are best submitted with the assistance of a specialist personal injury claims solicitor.
 Acting as your personal injury claims solicitor we can provide you with information on:

-- whether you should make a personal injury claim,
+- whether you should make claims for personal injury ,

 - when you need to make a claim,